 Learn more about Uganda's hotels and lodges.

-The food options in Uganda is generally very good.
+The food options in Uganda are generally very good.
 You'll find lots of international style menus with lots of fresh produce.
 There is typically not much local influence, but lodges will often have a 'Ugandan night' where roast meat, plantain (matoke) and maize meal will feature.

 The top-end lodges can't quite compete with the best of Kenya or Tanazania on food, but they are getting there.
 Packed lunches are often unconventional, even in the best properties.